nasa/cumulus-dashboard/README.md

 #### local API server

-For development and testing purposes, you can run the cumulus API locally.
-This requires running a localstack docker app in the background, and then starting the cumulus API.
+For development and testing purposes, you can run the Cumulus API locally.
+This requires `docker compose` in order to stand up a localstack docker app in the background and the cumulus-API locally.
+Note that there are a number of commands that will stand up different portions of the stack.
+Look in the `/localAPI/` directory for docker-compose files to see all of the available options.
+Below is described all of the commands for running the dashboard and Cumulus API locally.
+But the next section describes the "best" way to develop or test the dashboard.

+If you just want to run the background stack, which leaves running the cumulus-api and dashboard up to you, just start the localstack.

-The localstack docker app is started as a npm script.
+The localstack docker app is started:
 ```bash
   $ npm run start-localstack
 ```